hildjj/edn-literal/draft-ietf-cbor-edn-literals.md

 {{-abnfcs}}) that serve to define the syntax of EDN and some application-oriented literals.

-Implementation note: The ABNF definitions in this appendix are intended to be useful in a Parsing Expression Grammar (PEG) parser interpretation (see {{Appendix A of -cddl}} for an introduction into PEG).
+Implementation note: The ABNF definitions in this section are intended to be useful in a Parsing Expression Grammar (PEG) parser interpretation (see {{Appendix A of -cddl}} for an introduction into PEG).